How-To Guide

 • Create saved searches for the queries you run all the time.

-• Use Compare to verify backups and clean duplicates.
+• Use Compare to verify backups and clean up duplicates.